Erwin Chemerinsky

-Erwin Chemerinsky (born May 14, 1953) is an American legal scholar known for his studies of U.S. constitutional law and federal civil procedure.
-Since 2017, Chemerinsky has been the dean of the UC Berkeley School of Law.
-Previously, he was the inaugural dean of the University of California, Irvine School of Law from 2008 to 2017.
+Erwin Chemerinsky (born May 14, 1953) is an American legal scholar and author known for his studies of U.S. constitutional law and federal civil procedure.
+Since 2017, Chemerinsky has been the 13th dean of the UC Berkeley School of Law, replacing interim dean Melissa Murray.
+Previously, he was the founding dean of the University of California, Irvine School of Law from 2008 to 2017.

 Chemerinsky was named a fellow of the American Academy of Arts and Sciences in 2016.
-The National Jurist magazine named him the most influential person in legal education in the United States in 2017.
-In 2021 Chemerinsky was named President-elect of the Association of American Law Schools.
+National Jurist magazine named him the most influential person in legal education in the United States in 2017.
+In 2021 Chemerinsky was named president-elect of the Association of American Law Schools.

 Early life and education

 Chemerinsky was born in 1953 in Chicago, Illinois.
 He grew up in a working-class Jewish family in the South Side of Chicago and attended the University of Chicago Laboratory Schools for high school.

 He studied communications at Northwestern University, where he competed on the debate team.
-He graduated in 1975 with a Bachelor of Science, summa cum laude.
+He graduated in 1975 with a Bachelor of Science.
 Chemerinsky then attended Harvard Law School, where he was a member of the Harvard Legal Aid Bureau.
-He graduated in 1978 with a Juris Doctor, cum laude.
+He graduated in 1978 with a Juris Doctor.